sf-wdi-22-23/modules-23/w06-ruby-on-rails/d3-dawn-ruby-oop/README.md

 ## Exercise: Characters and Superheroes

+Previously you worked with using inheritance to create some `Animal` and `People` classes.
+This exercise will review those concepts, using the `Character` and `Superhero` classes.

 Superheroes are still Characters after all.
 In this exercise, you'll define:

   1. An `Character` class, with the following: